Michigan Health Care

 What happens if you do not purchase a Michigan health care plan?

-If you don’t have Michigan health coverage in 2016, you’ll pay the higher of these two amounts:
+If you don’t have Michigan health coverage in 2019, there is no penalty.

 How to pay Michigan Health care penalty: